Koha-Community/kohadocs/source/cron_jobs.rst

     bibliographic records that use that authority when this script is run.

+Required by: :ref:`AuthorityMergeLimit`
-Required by: :ref:`AuthorityMergeLimit <authoritymergelimit-label>` system preference
+system preference

 Frequency suggestion: nightly

-.. _serials-update-label:
+.. _cron-serials-update-label:

 Serials update
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^